pipidog/ONCVPSP/README.md

 These ONCVPSP are converted by the PSP8 files provided by ABINIT database: http://www.abinit.org/downloads/pseudodojo/pseudodojo

-I used the input files of this database to generated ONCVPSP in Quantum Espresso compatible UPF format.
+I used the input files of this database to regenerated ONCVPSP in Quantum Espresso compatible UPF format.
 In addition, ONCVPSP with spin-orbit coupling (fully relativistic) are also generated.